Punishment (psychology): Importance of contingency and contiguity

 One variable affecting punishment is contingency, which is defined as the dependency of events.
 A behavior may be dependent on a stimulus or dependent on a response.
 The purpose of punishment is to reduce a behavior, and the degree to which punishment is effective in reducing a targeted behavior is dependent on the relationship between the behavior and a punishment.
 For example, if a rat receives an aversive stimulus, such as a shock each time it presses a lever, then it is clear that contingency occurs between lever pressing and shock.
 In this case, the punisher (shock) is contingent upon the appearance of the behavior (lever pressing).
 Punishment is most effective when contingency is present between a behavior and a punisher.
 A second variable affecting punishment is contiguity, which is the closeness of events in time and/or space.
 Contiguity is important to reducing behavior because the longer the time interval between an unwanted behavior and a punishing effect, the less effective the punishment will be.
 One major problem with a time delay between a behavior and a punishment is that other behaviors may present during that time delay.
 The subject may then associate the punishment given with the unintended behaviors, and thus suppressing those behaviors instead of the targeted behavior.
 Therefore, immediate punishment is more effective in reducing a targeted behavior than a delayed punishment would be.
-However, there may ways to improve the effectiveness of delayed punishment, such as providing verbal explanation, reenacting the behavior, increasing punishment intensity, or other methods.
+However, there may be ways to improve the effectiveness of delayed punishment, such as providing verbal explanation, reenacting the behavior, increasing punishment intensity, or other methods.